sgharms/manager-readme/manager_readme.md

 If you don't feel like you're getting enough guidance, that's a great thing for me to hear.

+Additionally, I am here to be an advocate for your career.
+I will ensure that your contributions are properly understood, scoped, attributed, and communicated.

 <a name="basics"></a>

 ### The Basics Aren't Explicit